-On one hand, these creatures were portrayed as sexual predators obsessed with exercising their passions on unsuspecting females.
-They were also said to have a love for drinking, fighting and carousing across the countryside.
-In other accounts, centaurs were filled with wisdom and a passion for philosophy that they were willing to share with humans and gods alike.
-These two distinct natures of the centaur are perfectly represented in the half-human, half-animal creature.
-Each side seems to vie for control.
+The centaur is one of the most fanciful of all the zodiac representatives.
+This Sagittarius mythical creature combines the head and upper torso of a man with the body of a horse.
+The centaur has enjoyed a rather dubious reputation.
+On the one hand, they are portrayed as sexual predators obsessed with exercising their passions.
+They're also said to have a love for drinking, fighting, and carousing across the countryside.
+In other accounts, centaurs are filled with wisdom that they willingly share with humans and gods alike.
+These two distinct natures of the centaur are perfectly represented in the half-human, half-animal symbolism of Sagittarius.

 The Legend of Crotus

 The centaur is associated with various old-world legends.
 One such legend surrounds a centaur known as Crotus (Greek Krotos.)
 Crotus was believed to be the offspring of a union between Pan and Eupheme.
 He was either a half-brother or foster brother to the nine Muses.
 By most accounts, Crotus was actually more of a satyr than a centaur.
 He had just two legs, those of a goat, and a horse's tail.
 In Greek mythology, Crotus was said to be a great hunter, and it's believed that he created the first bow by bending a piece of wood and securing one end to the other with a string.
 This part of the legend gives rise to the portrayal of Sagittarius as an archer.
 Crotus was also a musician, lover of the arts, and is said to be the originator of clapping to show appreciation at the end of a pleasing performance, a habit he took up while being entertained by the Muses.

 The Legend of Chiron